jaspector

 Building inspections align with standard office hours; emergency inspections handled case-by-case. 【0†source】citeturn22view0

-Typical inspection sequence: Footing, foundation, framing, trades, and final inspections as listed in the FAQ. 【0†source】citeturn22view0
+Typical sequence: Footing, foundation, framing, trades, and final inspections as listed in the FAQ. 【0†source】citeturn22view0

 New homes, additions, remodels, decks, pools, fences over 6 feet, electrical/mechanical/plumbing work, and demolitions. 【0†source】citeturn22view0

-Typical processing time is Not specifically posted; plan review is tied to the permit queue and 10-day guidance for standard reviews. 【0†source】citeturn21view0.
+Building permit processing times in Gladstone, MO typically run Not specifically posted; plan review is tied to the permit queue and 10-day guidance for standard reviews. 【0†source】citeturn21view0.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Gladstone, MO.
 The following work is generally exempt: Exemptions per Chapter 200 Section 105.2: Fences under 6 feet, retaining walls under 4 feet, nonstructural finish work, window awnings under 54 inches, portable equipment, and similar ICC exemptions. 【0†source】citeturn23view0.
+When in doubt, confirm with the local building department before starting work.